Nanah-cub/Levels-Beyond/README.md

 ### NoteTaker
 #### Frameworks/Databases
 1. Spring Boot: I choose Spring Boot, because it provided a lot of the the functionality I wanted out of the box.
 I like using this framework a lot, because it has a lot of testing support out of the box, and encourages object oriented software development practices with Dependency Injection.
 2. Embedded Database: I choose to use an embedded database purely because it was the easiest to get up in running.
-It also wouldn't change my design overly much
+It also wouldn't change my design overly much.
 3. Spring-Data-JPA: Spring Data JPA provided all the functionality I desired to complete this project.
 One possible issue with using it is the save method.
 When save is a called it inserts an object if the primary key doesn't exists and updates if it exists.
 This might not be the desired functionality.

+## Reservations/TODO
+---

+### NoteTaker
+1. The Note-Taking project was extremely simple for a backend project.
+If it grew more complicated these are the things I would consider.

+* Use Spring-Config to handle configuration files.
+It currently is pure Java configuration, but I would probably use property files for database configurations and possible logging if it grew.
+* Set up a logging configuration file
+* Create builds for different enverionemnts
+* Add more tests for controllers and services.
+The project could use some more specific tests.
+* Determine what is considered a failure, and how to handle a failure.
+In my project I considered a failure to occur if an id was provided in the git request, that does not exist in the database.
+* Change the way current tests are handled.
+Creating a test class that executes tests by name is not probably the best way to handle tests

+### GitHub Issues